How to Get Blood Out of Sheets?

 Step 3: Dry the mattress

-Once the stain is completely removed, use a dry cloth to blot up extra moisture.
+Once the stain is completely removed, use a dry cloth to blot up any extra moisture.
 Use a blow dryer to dry the spot completely.
 We suggest letting the mattress stay uncovered for a while before making the bed.
 This will make sure that there is no moisture remaining on the mattress.

 Pro Tip ;)